bmvakili/URLShortener/README.md

 Apache Web Server with mod_php and mod_auth

 ##Install
-Place all files in web server directory
+Place all files in web server directory.<br/>
-Edit .htaccess file to update location of htpassword file.
+Edit .htaccess file to update location of htpassword file.<br/>
-Edit tconfig.php; update $url_base to your server's url.
+Edit tconfig.php; update $url_base to your server's url, e.g. http://examp.le .<br/>

 ##Verify
-Visit your server's url;
+Visit your server's url: http://examp.le/t.php <br/>
+Enter the username / password.<br/>
-Enter a url to shorten.
+Enter a url to shorten, e.g. "http://reallylongu.rl/#qrt?q=abcdefg  sp ac es".<br/>
-Enter a tag.
+Enter a tag.<br/>
-Press Enter.
+Press Enter.<br/>
-The url and tag should be generated.
+The url and tag should be generated.<br/>
-Visit the generated URL and it should redirect to the original URL.
+Visit the generated URL and it should redirect to the original URL.<br/>

 ##License
 This library, *URL Shortener*, is free software ("Licensed